Mortality Rates for Medicare Advantage Are Actually Significantly Lower and Better, with Fewer Deaths

 We should clearly do what we can in every community in America to enroll every dual eligible person in a Medicare Advantage special needs program so that they are much less likely to die from the bad care that exists far too often for fee-for-service Medicare.

-We need our news media to have the insight to step up the plate and look at the data and the processes of the Medicare Advantage program both to see for what it really is and to get that information out to people who need it so they don’t lose vision this year.
+We need our news media to have the insight to step up the plate and look at the data and the processes of the Medicare Advantage program both to see for what it really is and to get that information out to people who need it so they don’t lose vision this year because they made the wrong enrollment choices at open enrollment.

 Better care clearly saves lives and the four levels of better care available in the Medicare Advantage program and measured by the government in this new study give us four levels of success for how long people live with each of the approaches.